jaouahbi/OShadingGradientLayer/README.md

 ## CocoaPods Installation

-> TODO
+> NO

 ## Carthage Installation

-> TODO
+> NO

 * * *

 ## Credits

-OMShadingGradientLayer is owned and maintained by the [Jorge Ouahbi](https://twitter.com/a_c_r_a_t_a_).
+OShadingGradientLayer is owned and maintained by the [Jorge Ouahbi].

 ## License

-OMShadingGradientLayer is released under the APACHE 2.0 license.
+OShadingGradientLayer is released under the APACHE 2.0 license.
 See LICENSE for details.